 Atrophy means the wasting away of something and with PRA, your German shepherd’s retina begins to waste away, beginning with night blindness and eventual failure of vision.

-This is an inherited disease with the affected shepherd acquiring this by a defective gene from both parents.
+This is an inherited disease with the affected shepherd acquiring this through a defective gene from both parents.
 There is no cure for this.
 Dogs will usually adapt to this gradual vision loss with the help of their pet parents.

 This is an eye disease that causes pain, discomfort, and German shepherd red eyes.
 It is caused by the pressure of the fluid on the eye and if it is not treated promptly will cause damage to the optic nerve and retina, causing blindness.
 Treatments are eye drops and often surgery.